Guidelines and Objectives for the Writing Assignments

 Conan: Boy, that takes me back to my college days.1 Okay, I sort of skipped past those and went straight to William Faulkner and Flannery O’Connor, but I do know about Gilgamesh—not from college but from the “Darmok” episode of Star Trek: The Next Generation—and the Iliad, well, Achilles was also 6′ 4″ and had red hair, so I know all about that!
 No seriously, a lot of my friends read the Iliad for a course called Heroes for Zeros.
 They’re all working in ancient Greece now.2 Back to you, though.
 For Andy’s benefit, be the professor and take us through something you’ve read.3

 You: Well, speaking of Achilles, I was really struck by his encounter with Aeneas in Iliad 20.156-198, where it talks about his red hair.
 No, just kidding.
 But the poem does compare Achilles to a lion, three of which, for Andy’s benefit, appear on the Mather House shield.
 [Here comes the first part of your writing assignment: setting the scene for the audience.
 You need to briefly describe how the passage you have chosen fits into the larger narrative.
-In other words, tell Conan and the audience what happens before and after this passage.]
+In other words, tell Conan and the audience what happens before and after this passage.
+Please focus on your response to the question.
+Adding to the context of the interview, for example, by composing additional dialogue between you and the host detracts from the objectives of the assignment.]

 Conan: What happens?